 Example:

-<rmobj name=tank1 T=10.5 />
+<rmobj name="tank1" T="10.5" />

-<rmobj_rel name=tank1 T=3.5 />
+<rmobj_rel name="tank1 T="3.5" />

-Removing Object Definitions: (This also removes all instances automatically.)
+Removing Object Definitions: (This also removes all instances

-<rmdef kind=??
-T=?? />
+<rmdef kind="" T="" />

 Kind is the type-name of the object-definition to be removed.